Handheld percussion massagers are all the rage right now and have been for some time.

 The Renpho got a long battery life of approximately 140 minutes, but the massager will stop every 20 minutes to prevent overheating.

 A common complaint is that it gets too heavy to hold for operating longer sessions comfortably.
 On the other hand, some people say it can be an advantage when massaging the back.
+Another inconvenience is the fact that the massager will shut down every 20 minutes to prevent overheating.

 2. Jigsaw Massager Adaptor